 Small and medium-sized enterprises (SMEs) have an essential role in the private division of each country.
-Furthermore, as globalization has risen, they have played a significant role in opening the local products/services to the global markets and contending with multinational opponents in the local markets.
+Furthermore, as globalization has risen, they have played a significant role in opening local products and services to the global markets and contending with multinational opponents in the local markets.
 In the process of internalization, there appear to be numerous pros and cons for SMEs in the global market.
-The advantages of size, flexibility, and rapid response to changes allow SMEs to prosper.
+The advantages of size, flexibility, and rapid change response allow SMEs to prosper.
 On the other hand, the disadvantages of size may provide SMEs with different paths in the globalization phase.
-The features that will provide SMEs through internalization differ from one country to another based on the economic, geographical, and cultural variances.
+The features that will provide SMEs through internalization differ from one country to another based on economic, geographical, and cultural variances.

 According to business groups, the crippling outcome of poor cash flow on SMEs has been identified as one of the most critical issues facing companies today, including the Federation of Small Businesses (FSB).
 Even profitable companies with proper bookkeeping can sometimes suffer liquidity difficulties that cause them to be unable to invest in growth and development.
 Slow-moving growth for small businesses in recent years is one reason why the UK’s economy remains stagnant, and there are a few signs that significant national growth is coming any time soon.